pcfilicetti/mealmove/README.md

-# Replate
+# MealMove

-Replate is a food distribution site that coordinates excess food pickups from food markets and restaurants for delivery to homeless shelters, food banks, and other locations where food is in demand but not often abundant.
+MealMove is a food distribution site that coordinates excess food pickups from food markets and restaurants for delivery to homeless shelters, food banks, and other locations where food is in demand but not often abundant.

 ## Our Motivation

-Upon doing an upsetting amount of research, the developers of Replate discovered that, of all the food in the world, 1/3 of it is thrown out.
+Upon doing an upsetting amount of research, the developers of MealMove discovered that, of all the food in the world, 1/3 of it is thrown out.
 On top of that, 10.56% of the world is still starving.
 People are discarding food entirely unnecessarily when others are struggling to find a place to get their next meal.
 This statistic deeply upset us, so we felt that it was in the best interest of the philanthropist inside all of us to figure out a way to coordinate the logistics of taking perfectly edible food and bringing it to those who need it most.
 One man's trash, right?

 ## How to Use the Site